 The American Petroleum Institute is the largest oil and gas lobbying association in the United States, representing over 400 corporations involved in the petroleum industry.
 Their CEO is Jack Gerard.
 This industry has institutionalized and perpetrated a longstanding “bottleneck” of non-transparent accounting practices which it deliberately created to hide dodgy expenditures.
 This cloak of secrecy, which should have been lifted in 2010 with passage of the Dodd-Frank Wall Street Reform bill, has choked the life out of not only Cecil the lion, but also huge swaths of Africa.
 And for the past five years, the American Petroleum Institute, led by attorney Eugene Scalia (yes, Supreme Court Justice Antonin Scalia’s dirtbag son) has done everything in its power to keep the curtain “closed.”
 It all relates to a seemingly obscure section (1504) that is summarized like this:

-API, along with lobbyists, US Chamber of Commerce and a coterie of other like-minded characters have been suing the daylights out of the Securities and Exchange Commission (SEC) et al in order to kill Section 1504 for the past five years.
+API, spurred on by Rex Tillerson at ExxonMobil, along with lobbyists, US Chamber of Commerce and a coterie of other like-minded characters have been suing the daylights out of the Securities and Exchange Commission (SEC) et al in order to kill Section 1504 for the past five years.
 I have read hundreds of pages of their litigious drivel I won’t bore you with the details.
 Suffice to say that chip-off-the-block Scalia and his partners in crime are just making shit up at this point.
 It borders on schoolyard foot-stomping silliness at times, which would be funny if lives weren’t being lost because of it (including Cecil the lion) thanks to the continued wholesale looting of Africa’s natural resource revenues by its government officials.

 All that has to be done by oil, gas and mining corporations for Section 1504 compliance, and which would go a VERY long way to force corrupt governments to accurately report revenues, is for US-registered corporations to list the payments they’ve made related to each PROJECT (this is an important word) to developing countries.
 That is ALL.
 Entirely.
 That’s it.
 That’s the whole enchilada.
 I’ll do you all a favor by culling the herd of crap I’ve read to tell you that all the whining and simpering and threatening and courtroom drama and millions of dollars of taxpayer money to fight API and the Chamber of Commerce on this stuff boils down to THAT.
 Only THAT.
 Simple accounting.